RyanClementsHax/notes/web/rendering.md

   - caching
   - seo
   - sharability of content
+  - not accessible out of the box (ex: needs extra code to annouce to screen readers)
 - routing
   - hash
     - this is when your url in the browser includes a `#` after the domain name like `www.example.com/#/some/route`